Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 Defining a Tree
 ++++++++++++++++

-First, a :class:`.app_commands.CommandTree` needs to be instaniated
+First, an :class:`.app_commands.CommandTree` needs to be created
-- which is a container holding all of the bot's application commands.
+- which acts as a container holding all of the bot's application commands.

-This class contains any relevant methods for managing app commands:
+This class contains a few dedicated methods for managing and viewing app commands:

 - :meth:`.CommandTree.add_command` to add a command
 - :meth:`.CommandTree.remove_command` to remove a command